 “Sessions end with a climactic final battle, with campers streaming across outdoor fields, engaged in furious combat maneuvers.
 The zombie battles are particularly ferocious,” – The Boston Globe

-Additional weeks of Quest and Overnight Camp are available at our Wizards & Warriors Camp (a medieval version of Zombie Camp where campers fight with foam swords) which is held at the same Overnight Camp location.
+Additional weeks of Overnight Camp are available at our Wizards & Warriors Camp (a medieval version of Zombie Camp where campers fight with foam swords).

 The next step is simple… just call us at (781) 270-4800 or fill out the below form and we will contact you and answer your questions.
-Or you can Register Online right now with our mobile friendly form.
 We look forward to helping your hero live their adventure at our creative summer camp!

 We are constantly attentive to your child’s physical and emotional well being: